hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_database_tab.rst

 .. index:: database

-The package provides functionalities to permanently storage, delete and retrieve the sound speed profiles.
+The package provides functionalities to permanently store, delete and retrieve the sound speed profiles.
 Any time that a profile is exported or transmitted, its data content is stored in the database.
 A profile can also be stored in the database by using *Save to database* in the *Editor* toolbar (:numref:`save_to_database`).